Doorstep Library currently has more than 50 volunteers helping in London. Here are the stories of three of them...

 Qualified chartered accountant with experience in charity accounting and financial management.

 Doorstep Libraries are the brainchild of the international anti-poverty organisation ATD Fourth World (www.atd-uk.org), which has a long history of developing cultural and educational projects with disadvantaged families in European cities and worldwide.
-In the UK, ATD Fourth World piloted a Doorstep Library on a west London estate between March 2007 and July 2010.
+In the UK, ATD Fourth World assisted Fulham resident Agnes Paroissien in piloting a Doorstep Library on a west London estate between March 2007 and July 2010.
+As founding chair from 2010-2017, Agnes Paroissien brought 15 years of volunteering experience to the project and was instrumental in establishing the charity within the community.

 The Doorstep Library soon demonstrated that it was supporting families on low-incomes and had the capacity to reach out to parents with the greatest needs, many of whom were not engaged with services that had been designed to help them.